 How do key signalling proteins in stem and cancer cells collaborate?

 Proteins do not exist in isolation.
 Most proteins are social and function in the context of multi-protein complexes, in which different members collaborate with each other to achieve a common goal.
 We aim to understand the precise details of how complexes relevant to stem and cancer cells operate.
 We take a particular interest in learning about how tankyrase can modulate such complexes.

 We aim to re-build complex cellular signalling processes in the test tube, using purified proteins.
 This reduces the complexity of the signalling processes as they occur in the cell.
 By modulating one factor at a time, we can decipher how protein complexes function.

 Novel approaches to inhibit tankyrase function

 Despite being an enzyme, tankyrase likely fulfils functions that do not depend on its catalytic activity.
 Our previous work has demonstrated that the ability of tankyrase to bind to other proteins in the cell via its amino-terminal substrate binding modules is critical for both its catalytic and non-catalytic activities.
-In collaboration with Professor Ian Collins (ICR Cancer Therapeutics Unit), we develop novel drug-like molecules that block the interaction of tankyrase with its binding partners and substrates.
+In collaboration with Professor Ian Collins (ICR Division of Cancer Therapeutics), we develop novel drug-like molecules that block the interaction of tankyrase with its binding partners and substrates.